PrincetonUniversity/intro_debugging/00_install/local_install_instructions.md

-# Pre-Workshop Directions
+# Pre-Workshop Local Install Directions

+This guide will help you setup your local environment for participating in the hands on exercises for the following 2 workshops:

-The workshop will show participants how to use Jupyter and PyCharm debugger for Python and RStudio for R. The workshop is geared toward those who have had at least some exposure to coding or scripting.
+1. 	**Code Debugging in Python and R:** The workshop will show participants how to use Jupyter and PyCharm debugger for Python and RStudio for R. The workshop is geared toward those who have had at least some exposure to coding or scripting.

-### Point your browser to `https://bit.ly/2TiJexR`
+2. **Code Profiling in Python and R:** The workshop will show participants how to use Jupyter and PyCharm to profile Python code and profile with RStudio for R.
+The "Code Debugging in Python and R" is not necessarily required for this workshop but is recommended for easier continuity.

 To participate in the hands-on lessons one will need:

-- A laptop with sufficient battery power and the ability to connect to the eduroam wireless network.
+- A laptop with sufficient battery power and Princeton account to join the Zoom conference call.
 - Local install of Anaconda, PyCharm, R, and RStudio.
-- Create conda environment using the environment.yml
+- Create conda environment using the environment.yml.

 ## Locally Install Required Tools